konker/konker.dev/packages/zenfig/docs/SPECIFICATION.md

 ### CLI Interface
 - `zenfig export <service> [--format env|json] [--provider name] [--jsonnet config.jsonnet]`
 - `zenfig upsert <service> <key> <value> [--provider name]`
-- `zenfig init [--schema src/schema.ts] [--output config.jsonnet]`: Generates an identity Jsonnet template from the Zod schema.
+- `zenfig init [--schema src/schema.ts] [--output config.jsonnet]`: Generates an identity Jsonnet template from the TypeBox schema.

 ### Validation Details
-- The tool must use `ConfigSchema.partial()` or `ConfigSchema.shape[key]` to validate individual secrets.
+- The tool must validate individual keys by resolving a schema path and validating the input value against that node.
-- For nested keys, resolve a path into the Zod schema; validation must apply to the target node only.
+- For nested keys, resolve a path into the TypeBox schema; validation must apply to the target node only.
 - Ensure errors include the full path, expected type, and any constraint details.

 ### Output Formatting